yanshiqiang/slim3-restful-api-seed/README.md

 ### Models

-Models are typically stored in the `app/Model` directory.
+This project makes use of Eloquent ORM, a simple ActiveRecord implementation for working with databases.
+Each database table has a corresponding "Model" which is used to interact with that table.
+Models allow you to query for data in tables, as well as insert new records into the table.
+Models are typically stored in the `app/Model` directory, but you are free to place them anywhere that can be auto-loaded.
+All models are required to extend the `App\Base\Model` class, which is stored in the `app/Base` directory.

 `php bin/console generate:resource model ModelName`